azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

   </ClaimsTransformation>
 ```

-**Web sessions that are created within 10 seconds of the `refreshTokensValidFromDateTime` value will continue to be valid.**
+Any web session created after the time at which the refresh token was revoked will be valid, and `isSessionRevoked` will return as `False`.
-Any web session created more than 10seconds in the past compared to the current time will be invalid, and `isSessionRevoked` will return as `True`.
+Any web session created before the time at which the refresh token was revoked will be invalid, and `isSessionRevoked` will return as `True`.
+**Web sessions that are created within 10 seconds prior to revoking the refresh token will continue to be valid.**

+This logic allows any **password change** journey to continue to provide the user a valid SSO session, and only other devices are logged out.

 If `isSessionRevoked` has returned as `True`, call the OAuth2 error technical profile:
 ```xml